xixiaofinland/sf.nvim/README.md

 🚨 **Notice:**

 The hotkeys are disabled by default!
-The user commands are **ONLY** enabled when you are in a sf project folder(i.e. has `.forceignore` or `sfdx-project.json` in the root path).
+The user commands are **ONLY** enabled when your current path (`:h cwd`) or the current opened file is inside a sf project folder (i.e. has `.forceignore` or `sfdx-project.json` in the root path).

-Run `:lua require'sf.util'.get_sf_root()` to verify if the current opened file resides in sf project folder or not.
-If no error is printed it means "yes".
+Run `:lua require'sf.util'.get_sf_root()` to verify if the current opened file resides in sf project folder.
+When no error is printed it means the file is in a sf project folder.

 <br>